 Collard greens or cabbage.
 Apparently the leaves look like folded money and are a symbol of economic fortune.
 Well, of course, I’ll take a bite of that!

 Cornbread.
 It’s a tasty, Southern treat.
 And its color resembles that of gold.
 So, it’s supposed to bring a little good luck and good fortune.

 Circle shaped foods.
-Before you swear off carbs forever—or at least the first two weeks of 2019—enjoy some ring shaped foods.
+Before you swear off carbs forever—or at least the first two weeks of the New Year—enjoy some ring shaped foods.
 Supposedly they signify the year coming full circle.
 Doughnuts.
 Cookies.
 Cakes.
 Kolaches.
 Don’t mind if I do!

 Or you can have a meal for a true Texan.
 Grab a glass of sweet tea, tender smoked brisket and a slice of pecan pie.

 I’ll be eating a mixture of both.